sfl7781/kickstarter-analysis/README.md

 #### Limitations of this dataset
 - Data seemed to be heavily derived from the US and GB; so a comparable of successful launches in other countries is very limited.
 - Currency in this analysis is blanketing all countries with the US$ so successful launches based on goals and donationa is skewed since not all currency is equal to the US$.
-- Genre of the Plays is not in the dataset and could offer a drill down on specifics to which type of Plays are most successful in Theater.
+- Genre of the Plays is not in the dataset and could offer a drill down on specifics to which category of Plays are most successful in Theater.

 #### Other possible tables and/or graphs
+- Success in Launch Location
--
+- Most Successful Play Genres